GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### AFK
 - typical combo is striker drone and assault/sniper turret
 - good for taking aggro off you and your teammates
-- not meant to deal lots of damage on its own (except when running several with an artificer hive) or quickly burst down mobs
+- not meant to deal lots of damage on its own (except when running several with an artificer hive)
-- bad against groups
+- bad for quickly bursting down mobs and against groups
 #### Explosive
 - typical combo is mortar and explosive sticky bomb/cluster seekers
 - very good damage output
-- good for clearing groups of enemies, spawn closets and flushing targets out of cover
+- good for clearing groups of enemies, spawn closets, flushing targets out of cover and against robotics
 - bad against moving targets and tanks

 ### Playing sniper